jwdeveloper/Temel/readme.md

 Temel is hybrid between React like components and Jinja templates.
 You can define elements and different html files, then use them as Html tags adequate to file name it is from.
+[Example](#define-templates)